SpencerDuncan8/Crossfit_Workout_App/README.md

 ## 🚀 Features

 ### 1. Program Management & Template Library
-- **Intelligent Program Design:** Templates are designed with specific goals and durations in mind (e.g., 4-week strength cycles, 30-day skill challenges), ensuring users can find a program that's effective and fits their schedule.
+- **Intelligent Program Design:** Templates are designed with specific goals and durations in mind (e.g., 4-week strength cycles, 30-day skill challenges).
-- **Filterable Template Library:** Discover the perfect program by filtering a rich library of templates.
-Filter by:
+- **Filterable Template Library:** Discover the perfect program by filtering a rich library of templates by Program Type, Skill Level, Goal, and Equipment.
-    - **Program Type:** Structured Programs, Benchmarks, Hero WODs, and Challenges.
-    - **Skill Level:** Beginner, Intermediate, Advanced.
-    - **Primary Goal:** Get Strong, Build Muscle, Lose Weight, General Fitness.
-    - **Equipment:** Bodyweight, Dumbbells, Kettlebells, Full Gym.
-- **Load & Auto-Schedule:** A "quick start" option instantly adds a template to your library and intelligently schedules its workouts onto your calendar based on your selected training days.
+- **Load & Auto-Schedule:** A "quick start" option instantly adds a template to your library and intelligently schedules its workouts onto your calendar.
 - **Create From Scratch:** Build your own custom programs from the ground up. *(Free tier limited to 3 programs)*.
-- **Full Customization:** For any program you own, easily rename the program, create new workouts, edit existing ones, or delete workouts.
+- **Full Customization:** For any program you own, easily rename it, create new workouts, or edit existing ones.

 ### 2. Powerful Workout Editor
-- **Modular Blocks:** Build workouts using a variety of block types: Warm-up, Strength, Bodyweight, Accessory / Carry, Cardio, Cool-down, and multiple Conditioning formats.
+- **Modular Blocks:** Build workouts using a variety of block types: Warm-up, Strength, Conditioning, Cardio, and more.
 - **Strength Blocks:** Define exercises with unique sets, reps, and load.
 Supports percentage-based loading which automatically calculates weight based on your saved 1-Rep Max.
-- **Conditioning Blocks:**
+- **Conditioning Blocks:** AMRAP, RFT, Chipper, Tabata, EMOM, and custom Intervals.
-  - **AMRAP (As Many Rounds As Possible):** Set a time, list the exercises, and log your final score (total rounds + reps) to track performance.
-  - **RFT (Rounds for Time):** Define rounds and exercises, backed by a lap timer to record split times.
-  - **Chipper:** Create a high-rep list of exercises to be completed once for time.
-  - **Tabata:** A true Tabata protocol (8 rounds of 20s work, 10s rest).
-Log reps for each of the 8 rounds to automatically calculate your official Tabata score (lowest reps).
-  - **EMOM (Every Minute On the Minute):** Customize minute-by-minute tasks for high-intensity training.
-  - **Intervals:** A flexible HIIT block where you can customize work time, rest time, and total rounds.

 ### 3. Interactive Workout Experience
-- **Live Tracking & Timers:** Log sets/reps in real-time and use context-aware timers (Stopwatch, Countdown, AMRAP, EMOM, Tabata, Intervals) that launch automatically for the block you're on.
+- **Live Tracking & Timers:** Log sets/reps in real-time and use context-aware timers (Stopwatch, Countdown, AMRAP, etc.).
-- **Live Feedback & Score Logging:** Log round times for RFTs, record final times for Chippers, enter your total reps/rounds for AMRAPs, and log reps for each round of a Tabata to save detailed performance data with your workout results.
+- **Live Feedback & Score Logging:** Log round times, record final times, and enter reps/rounds to save detailed performance data.
-- **1RM Percentage Calculation:** The app displays the calculated target weight based on your saved 1-Rep Max.
+- **1RM Percentage Calculation:** Automatically displays the target weight based on your saved 1-Rep Max.
-- **Seamless Navigation:** Use arrow buttons in the Workout View and Calendar modals to easily flip between days.

 ### 4. Full-Featured Calendar & Logbook
-- **Multi-Workout Scheduling:** Add multiple workouts to a single day and track each one's completion status individually.
+- **Multi-Workout Scheduling:** Add multiple workouts to a single day and track completion status individually.
 - **Interactive Day Modal:** Click a day to view all scheduled workouts, start a new one, or review completed sessions with a full performance summary.
-- **Detailed Logbook:** Completed workouts are marked on the calendar, offering a review of all logged data, including times and scores.
+- **Detailed Logbook:** Completed workouts are marked on the calendar, offering a review of all logged data.

 ### 5. Advanced Progress Tracking
-- **At-a-Glance Dashboard:** Displays key metrics like total workouts, lifetime lbs lifted, and total reps.
+- **At-a-Glance Dashboard:** Displays key metrics like total workouts, lifetime volume lifted, and total reps.
-- **1-Rep Max (1RM) Tracking:** A dedicated editor to log your personal bests for key lifts, powering percentage-based calculations.
+- **1-Rep Max (1RM) Tracking:** A dedicated editor to log your personal bests for key lifts.
+- **Historical Performance:** Automatically view your previous performance for a given exercise or benchmark WOD when you start a workout.
 - **Weight & Photo Logging:** Track your body weight and visualize it on a chart.
-Upload progress photos and compare them side-by-side.
+Upload and compare progress photos side-by-side.

+### 6. Community & Social Features (Premium)
+- **Unique Usernames:** Create a public username to connect with others in the BlockFit community.
+- **Build Your Network:** Search for other users by their username and send friend requests to build your fitness circle.
+- **View Friend Activity:** Once connected, you can view your friends' workout calendars to see what they've completed and what's coming up, helping with motivation and accountability.
+- **Share Your Genius:** Share any of your custom-built workout programs with a friend with a single click.
+They receive a full, independent copy of your program to use in their own training.

-### 6. Quality of Life Features
+### 7. Quality of Life Features
-- **In-App Explanations:** Click the help icon next to any conditioning workout type (AMRAP, RFT, Tabata, etc.) to get a detailed explanation of the rules and scoring.
+- **In-App Explanations:** Click the help icon next to any conditioning workout type (AMRAP, RFT, etc.) to get a detailed explanation.
 - **Light & Dark Mode:** Toggle between a sleek dark theme and a clean light theme.
 - **Responsive Design:** A mobile-first design ensures a seamless experience on any device.